asayers/manifesto/README.md

     └── file7
 ```

-Then `mkmanifests` will create a file called ".manifest" in each directory
+Then running `mkmanifests make` will create a file called ".manifest" in each
-including the working directory:
+directory including the working directory:

 ```
 .